Hidden Singer (South Korean TV series): Format

 In each episode, one singer is the star of the episode, and in each round, he/she sings with impersonators a certain mission song in the hidden stage (Note: In round 4 of Kim Gun-mo's episode, three songs were combined into a medley.) while the audience attempts to find the impersonators and the original singer.
-If the real singer is eliminated, they stay in the rounds until the end (albeit with null votes).
+If the real singer is eliminated midway, they still participate in the remaining rounds (albeit with null votes).
 In the end, if an impersonator wins the episode, he/she would receive 20 million won.
 If the real singer won the episode, the second-place impersonator would get 100,000 won times the number of votes they got in the final round.